 Lisa and Andrew’s appearance on Looks Unfamiliar – in which we discuss the Camberwick Green Clown’s secret Enid Blyton-facilitated disguises along with Matchbox Cascade, The Jaws Game and much more besides – can be found here.
 You can find the Round The Archives website here and follow the show on Twitter at @Roundthearchiv1.

-If you want to read more of my thoughts about Chigley and the end of ‘the sixties’, you can find a feature on A Present For Lord Belborough – along with equally in-depth features on Camberwick Green and Trumpton – in Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
+If you want to read more of my thoughts about Chigley and the end of ‘the sixties’, not to mention the end of that sideboard, you can find a feature on A Present For Lord Belborough – along with equally in-depth features on Camberwick Green and Trumpton – in Can’t Help Thinking About Me, which is available in paperback here or from the Kindle Store here.
 There’s also a feature looking at whether Jimi Hendrix might have been inspired to write The Wind Cries Mary by Camberwick Green here.

 © Tim Worthington.